kimble4/CrossMgr/SprintTimer/helptxt/Results.md

 ## Results

-This displays the final results, after filtering out invalid sprints and - in the case of riders who have had more than one attempt - sprint has been selected according to the method set in [Race Options][Properties].
-The results are ranked, fastest rider first.
+This displays the final results:  Invalid sprints are filtered out, and a qualifying attempt for each rider is selected according to the method set in [Race Options][Properties].
+The results are then ranked, fastest rider first.

 ## Category